atom-tm/l2df-engine/docs/guide/09-networking.md

 - initializes local player's username adding "#xxxx" suffix to it, so other players can find you later with this username;
 - initializes your socket<sup>[[4]](https://en.wikipedia.org/wiki/Network_socket)</sup> to connect masters and peers later.

-To get generated username use @{l2df.manager.network.username|NetworkManager:username} method.
+To get generated username use @{l2df.manager.network|NetworkManager.username} variable.

 To init it again you can destroy old socket and other stuff with @{l2df.manager.network.destroy|NetworkManager:destroy} method.